June 17, 2026 at 9:00 AM Eastern

 BofA Study Finds Longevity and Accelerating Wealth Transfer Are Making Family Finances More Complex

-NEW YORK, N.Y. – The 2026 Bank of America Private Bank Study of Wealthy Americans, surveying individuals with $3 million or more in investable assets, finds that longer lifespans, accelerating family business transitions and shifting investment preferences are reshaping financial priorities.
-More than 90% cite longevity as a critical planning consideration, while nearly one quarter of business owners report inheriting their companies, highlighting the speed at which multigenerational complexity is emerging.
+NEW YORK, New York – The 2026 Bank of America Private Bank Study of Wealthy Americans, surveying individuals with three million dollars or more in investable assets, finds that longer lifespans, accelerating family business transitions and shifting investment preferences are reshaping financial priorities.
+More than ninety percent cite longevity as a critical planning consideration, while nearly one quarter of business owners report inheriting their companies, highlighting the speed at which multigenerational complexity is emerging.

 “The Great Wealth Transfer is not simply a transfer of assets, it represents a meaningful shift in how clients define and engage with their wealth,” said Katy Knox, President of Bank of America Private Bank.
 “As financial lives become increasingly complex, clients are looking for thoughtful, personalized strategies that bring together investing, credit, banking, and legacy planning in a more integrated and purposeful way.”